qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

 - `GITEA_PREFIX_SRC`, which contains the current URL prefix in the `src` path tree.
 To be used as prefix for links.
 - `GITEA_PREFIX_RAW`, which contains the current URL prefix in the `raw` path tree.
 To be used as prefix for image paths.

-If `RENDER_CONTENT_MODE` is `sanitized`, Gitea supports customizing the sanitization policy for rendered HTML.
+If `RENDER_CONTENT_MODE` is `sanitized`, RIA Hub supports customizing the sanitization policy for rendered HTML.
 The example below will support KaTeX output from pandoc.

 ```ini
 [markup.sanitizer.TeX]